j-a-s-d/xam/docs/ansi.md

 - `const ANSI_BG_BRIGHT_CYAN*: string`
 - `const ANSI_BG_BRIGHT_WHITE*: string`

-### NAMESPACED LET
+### NAMESPACED CONST

-The preceding constants are also grouped into a "let namespaced code constant" under the name of `ANSI`.
+The preceding constants are also grouped into a "namespaced" constant under the name of `ANSI`.
 So you can use `ANSI.RESET` as value equivalent to `ANSI_RESET`, and so on.

-> REMEMBER: `let` introduces a variable that can not be re-assigned, `const` means "enforce compile time evaluation and put it into a data section".

 ## ROUTINES